Load

 Memory & shape considerations

 Every accessor returns a fresh ndarray; nothing is cached.
-That keeps the loader predictable, but means you control how much you pull into RAM.
+You control how much data you pull into RAM.
 A few rules of thumb:

 • One whole-brain session of betas is n_trials × n_voxels float32.
 With ~1000 trials and ~270k brain-mask voxels, that’s roughly 1 GB per call.
 Doable for one session on a laptop; multiplying by 30+ sessions per subject quickly reaches many tens of GB.
 Always pass an roi= filter when you can – it cuts memory by 1-2 orders of magnitude.